Shortis and Simpson: Political Satire and Cabaret

 For the Canberra Centenary in 2013 a collaboration between Australian playwright John Romeril and composer John Shortis developed Prime Time a show about the Prime Ministers of Australia.

-World Music especially Eastern European influences is heard in their choirs and shows such as Good Evening Europe: The Untold story of Eurovision.
+World Music, especially Eastern European influence, is heard in their choirs and shows such as Good Evening Europe: The Untold story of Eurovision.

 Choirs and community stories

-They run a world music choir "Worldly Goods" and develop community choirs in farther-flung regions of Australia, from the first Outback Children's Spectacular in 1988 to Bells of Peace at Mt Evelyn in Victoria for Anzac Day 2015.
+They run a world music choir, "Worldly Goods", and develop community choirs in farther-flung regions of Australia, from the first Outback Children's Spectacular in 1988 to Bells of Peace at Mt Evelyn in Victoria for Anzac Day 2015.

 Shortis and Simpson delivered an academic paper on musical influences, Georgian Folk Music Meets the Beatles, at the International Research Centre for Traditional Polyphony at Tbilisi, Georgia upon invitation by Joseph Jordania.